soundpress/RulesOfNYC/docs/c00/index.rst

    OUTRIGGERS (crane).
 Extendable or fixed members attached to the mounting base that rest on supports at the outer ends used to support the crane.

    PILE DRIVER.
 A dedicated pile driver; or a crane or derrick equipped with an attachment or otherwise outfitted to drive, hammer, press, or vibrate piles into the earth (“pile drive”).
 However, the definition of a pile driver does not include excavating or earth-moving equipment fitted with a pile driving attachment.

+   QUALIFIED (peer reviewer).
+A New York State professional engineer who has the education, training, and experience required for the design of structures of a similar complexity and size as the crane or derrick notice application to be peer reviewed and to perform a complete review of the means, methods, and design proposed by the crane or derrick notice engineer.

    QUALIFIED PERSON.
 A person who by possession of a recognized degree, certificate or professional standing, or who by knowledge, training and experience, has successfully demonstrated his or her ability to solve or resolve problems related to the subject matter, the work, or the project.